Richard Askew, BA (Hons.), PGDip., MBACP | Individuals & Couples

 Training, qualifications & experience

-I have been practicing for nine years and have an established clinic in Central Hove.
+I have been practicing for 10 years and have an established clinic in Central Hove.

 The Fed Centre for Independent Living, working with clients affected by physical disability, mental health problems, learning disabilities, chronic health conditions, and sensory impairment.